kemitchell/square-one-forms/employee.md

 # Confidentiality and Intellectual Property

 In order to become an employee, you must first agree to terms with the company about confidentiality and intellectual property.
-You agree to the Square One Standard Confidentiality and Intellectual Property Terms, First Edition (https://squareoneforms.com/confidentiality-ip/1e).
+You agree to the Square One Standard Confidentiality and Intellectual Property Terms, {{Edition Spelled}} (https://squareoneforms.com/confidentiality-ip/{{Edition Code}}).

 # Policies